Ranking and Seeding Explanation

 The Rankings are compiled from the results of sanctioned tournaments that form the Provincial Circuit of Badminton Alberta held over the last 52-week period.
 All events eligible are graded and the details of the grade are published in the Alberta Calendar of Events.

-Beginning in 2019-2020 Badminton Alberta will publish a separate Junior and Open ranking list.
+Badminton Alberta will publish a separate Junior and Senior ranking list.

 Provincial Ranking Lists

 The Rankings are published on the Wednesday following each eligible event, or approximately every second week.
-The complete Provincial Ranking lists are available on the Badminton Alberta web site:www.badmintonalberta.ca
+The complete Provincial Ranking lists are available on the Badminton Alberta web site

 3. Points system